yodobrin/Hyper-Drive/README.md

 **Compute** - an array of clusters, each up to 100 nodes with the type of VMs as required by the actual script

-**DSVM** - Data Sciences Virtual Machine, preconfigured VM with multiple tools used by Data Scientist
+**DSVM** - Data Science Virtual Machine, preconfigured VM with multiple tools used by Data Scientist

 # What is not covered
 * How is the image created?